UniFi Video Troubleshooting Issues with Playing and Downloading Recordings

 UniFi Video cameras may disconnect from the NVR for a variety of reasons.
 Identifying whether the behavior affects specific cameras or all of them, whether the disconnects follow a pattern (such as disconnecting during sunset), or simply remain disconnected, will help identify the root cause of the issue.

 Most importantly, consider if the camera disconnections warrant troubleshooting in the first place.
 Often camera disconnects can be triggered by changes made to the network, such as disconnecting a cable, restarting a switch, changing configurations, or even a power outage.
-Comparing the timestamp of the disconnect with the events and from your UniFi Controller or network hardware may reveal the cause.
+Comparing the timestamp of the disconnect with the events and alerts from your UniFi Controller or network hardware may reveal the cause.

 For cases where further investigation is required, this article discusses the common causes for camera disconnects.